m2w/m2w.github.com/_posts/2013-03-22-blog-relaunch.md

 1. Grab the permalink of a post and extrapolate the path to its source file
-2. Retrieve all commits for said file through the GitHub API
+2. Retrieve all commits for said file through the GitHub <abbr>API</abbr>
-3. Iterate over the commits and retrieve any comments from the API
+3. Iterate over the commits and retrieve any comments from the <abbr>API</abbr>
 4. Display a comment-count on the index (click to fade-in the actual comments); display all comments contents on the permalink page